videoDAC/android/consumer/README.md

 The User Journey for a user of this app is:

 - **User** installs and launches app
-  - App creates own new wallet, checks balance with Infura
+  - App creates own new wallet, checks balance onchain
   - App shows "paywall screen", including
     - Wallet's 0 balance (new wallet)
     - **Price-per-minute**